Fed-batch culture: Fed-batch culture without feedback control

+The feeding mode is also known as feedforward, or open‑loop control, and can be subdivided into several categories.

-Constantly-fed-batch culture
+Constant fed-batch culture

 The simplest fed-batch culture is the one in which the feed rate of a growth-limiting substrate is constant, i.e. the feed rate is invariant during the culture.
 This case is shown in the graph (here the culture volume is variable).

+The graph shows the principle of a substrate limited fed-batch cultivation with an initial batch phase.
+After consumption of the initial substrate a continuous feed of this substrate is started.
+The aqueous substrate solution is fed with unvaried feed rate, i.e. an example of constant fed-batch culture.

-This type of the fed-batch culture is named constantly-fed-batch culture (CFBC), and is well established mathematically and experimentally.
+This type of the fed-batch culture is named constant-fed-batch culture (CFBC), and is well established mathematically and experimentally.
 In the CFBC, both cases of fixed-volume CFBC and variable-volume CFBC were studied.

-The graph shows the principle of a substrate limited fed-batch cultivation with an initial batch phase.
-After consumption of the initial substrate a continuous and constant feed of the substrate is started.

-Exponential-fed-batch culture
+Exponential fed-batch culture

 Under ideal condition, cells grow exponentially.
 If the feed rate of the growth-limiting substrate is increased in proportion to the exponential growth rate of the cells, it is possible to maintain the cells' specific growth rate for a long time while keeping the substrate concentration in the culture liquid at a constant level.
-The required feed rate (volumetric or mass) must be increased exponentially with time so that this mode of fed-batch culture is called exponentially-fed-batch culture (EFBC).
+The required feed rate (volumetric or mass) must be increased exponentially with time.This type of fed-batch operation is designated as exponential fed-batch culture (EFBC); the first mathematical analyses and experimental research reports on this method were published in 1974.

+The origins of this feeding strategy can be traced back to baker's yeast cultivation, where the required amount of molasses was calculated and added based on the amount of biomass produced during a specific time interval.

+This method is particularly suitable for obtaining the maximum possible biomass in the shortest time when using substrates—such as methanol—that exhibit an extended lag phase and a reduced growth rate at high concentrations.

+Generally, to maximize the production of intracellular substances in the shortest possible timeframe, it is necessary to perform EFBC at a growth rate near the maximum specific growth rate to increase the final cell concentration as much as possible.

 Substrate limitation offers the possibility to control the reaction rates to avoid technological limitations connected to the cooling of the reactor and oxygen transfer.
 Substrate limitation also allows the metabolic control, to avoid osmotic effects, catabolite repression and overflow metabolism of side products.